hdgarrood/purescript-numeric-hierarchy-guide/appendix/purescript-impls.rst

 `have already landed in (at least) Chrome <https://developers.google.com/web/updates/2018/05/bigint>`_.

 **The real numbers,** :math:`\mathbb{R}`.
-These are notoriously difficult to represent in the finite world of computers, since :math:`\mathbb{R}` is such a monstrously large set that you can't even pair its elements up with the elements of :math:`\mathbb{N}`.
+These are notoriously difficult to represent in the discrete world of computers, since :math:`\mathbb{R}` is such a monstrously large set that you can't even pair its elements up with the elements of :math:`\mathbb{N}`.
 You'll essentially be forced to compromise and to work with a simpler set...